 A week later, Michael and Amey rode their bikes to the vacant lot and began playing around the pipe.
 It broke loose and started to roll down the slope.
 Michael ran along beside it.
 As the pipe gained momentum, it began to bounce and then spun around rolling over Michael, killing him.

-Suit was filed against the subdivision property owner and the bulldozer operator who dragged the pipe out of the woods.
-After two years of litigation, the case was resolved when defendant’s agreed to pay their combined liability insurance policy limits.
+A suit was filed against the subdivision property owner and the bulldozer operator who dragged the pipe out of the woods.
+After two years of litigation, the case was resolved when the defendants agreed to pay their combined liability insurance policy limits.
 The settlement amount was confidential; however, it was believed to be the largest amount paid on a child death case up to that time in DeKalb County, Georgia.

 One morning, after one of those double shifts, Darius’ mother received a call that Darius was being taken to the hospital because he was acting very tired and lethargic when he woke up.
-When Darius’ mother arrived at the hospital, she was told her son appeared to have suffered a head injury of some sort.
-Later, the day-care owner’s husband admitted that after becoming frustrated with Darius because his pants were wet, he shoved the three year old and his head hit against the wall.
-Darius was diagnosed with a severe brain injury which left him partially paralyzed, wheel chair bound, and incapable of caring for himself.
+When Darius’s mother arrived at the hospital, she was told her son appeared to have suffered a head injury of some sort.
+Later, the day-care owner’s husband admitted that after becoming frustrated with Darius because his pants were wet, he shoved the three-year-old, and his head hit against the wall.
+Darius was diagnosed with a severe brain injury which left him partially paralyzed, wheelchair-bound, and incapable of caring for himself.

 (MOTOR VEHICLE ACCIDENT)